jac307/documentation-Estuary/Tutorials/Estuary-WorkingWithJsoLangs.md

 _________________________________________________________________________________________
 _________________________________________________________________________________________

+## Example 1
-### Example 1: Text Replacement with MiniTidal / Ejemplo 1: Reemplazo de Text con MiniTidal
+### Text Replacement with MiniTidal / Ejemplo 1: Reemplazo de Text con MiniTidal

 [This](../JSoLang/drSeuss.peg) is the JSoLang I wrote with the name `drSeuss`, where you can run the following sintax:
   `I donT like "green" eggs 0.9 and ham 1.0`.